 What is The OOGSR Library?

-The Ontario Oil, Gas & Salt Resources Library is a resource centre for the study of the subsurface geology, petroleum, salt and underground hydrocarbon storage resources of Ontario.
+The Ontario Oil, Gas & Salt Resources Library is a not for profit resource centre for the study of the subsurface geology, petroleum, salt and underground hydrocarbon storage resources of Ontario.

 The Library can trace its origin to the late 1800's and early 1900's, when the Geological Survey of Canada solicited voluntary submissions of drill cuttings and core from oil and gas wells drilled in Ontario and other parts of the country.
 This informal collection evolved into the establishment of a core and sample processing, storage and study facility in Ottawa.
 In 1950, a similar facility was established in Calgary and all western Canada samples were transferred to Calgary.
 In 1971, the Ontario core and cuttings were shipped to the new Petroleum Resource Laboratory in London, Ontario.
 The Laboratory was originally located in rented facilities at 458 Central Avenue in London.
 A new building was constructed at the present location in 1987.
 In February of 1998, responsibility for library operation was transferred to the Oil, Gas and Salt Resources Trust.
 This change was the start of a new era for the library and it continues to be a valuable source of geological information.